akita-ken/deneb/README.md

 ## Requirements

-* Nginx or Apache with mod_rewrite
+* Nginx or Apache with mod_rewrite (other servers may work, but have not been tested)
 * PHP 5.5.0 or later
 * [Composer](https://getcomposer.org/)